SimuTraffX-Lab/SUMO2Unity/README.md

 - If you need more help or have any questions, feel free to create a new issue at the [Issues](https://github.com/SUMO2Unity/SUMO2Unity/issues) section.

 ## Paper
-If you use SUMO2Unity, please cite our paper (Will be online shortly).
+If you use SUMO2Unity, please cite our paper.

-SUMO2Unity: An Open-Source Traffic Co-Simulation Tool to Improve Road Safety
+Mohammadi, A., Park, P. Y., Nourinejad, M., Cherakkatil, M. S. B., & Park, H. S. (2024, June).
+SUMO2Unity: An Open-Source Traffic Co-Simulation Tool to Improve Road Safety.
+In 2024 IEEE Intelligent Vehicles Symposium (IV) (pp. 2523-2528).
+IEEE.

-Ahmad Mohammadi, Peter Y Park, Mehdi Nourinejad, Muhammed Shijas Babu Cherakkatil, Hyun Sun Park

 ## License
 - SUMO2Unity codes are distributed under MIT License.